 The signs and symptoms of schizophrenia can start abruptly or emerge subtly.
-For many people, schizophrenia initially develops slow and gradually, and is often accompanied by symptoms of depression.
+For many people, schizophrenia initially develops slowly and gradually, and is often accompanied by symptoms of depression.
 As people with schizophrenia age, their psychotic symptoms often diminish over time.

 The causes of schizophrenia are not yet understood.
-Scientists think that schizophrenia may develop from a combination of brain chemistry, and genetic and environmental factors.
+Scientists think that schizophrenia may develop from a combination of brain chemistry and genetic and environmental factors.

 Brain Chemistry and Structure

 Schizophrenia is associated with an unusual imbalance of neurotransmitters (chemicals that act as messengers between nerve cells).
 In particular, brain chemicals such as dopamine and glutamine may be involved.

 Magnetic resonance imaging (MRI) scans of the brains of people with schizophrenia have revealed structural abnormalities.
 Such problems may cause nerve damage and disconnections in the pathways that carry brain chemicals.

 Schizophrenia undoubtedly has a genetic component.
 The risk for inheriting schizophrenia ranges from about 10% for those who have one first-degree family member (mother, father, sister, or brother) with the disease to about 40% to 65% if the disease affects both parents or an identical twin.

 However, heredity does not explain all cases of schizophrenia.
 About 60% of people with schizophrenia have no close relatives with the illness.